 - 1. Chance, Don M., An Introduction to Derivatives and Risk Management, Harcourt College Publishing - 2.
 Robert A Strong, Derivatives: An Introduction, Thomson Learning, Bombay - 3.
-Hull, John C., Futures and other derivatives securities , PHI, New Delhi - 4.
+Hull, John C., Futures and other derivatives securities, PHI, New Delhi - 4.
 Redhead, Financial Derivatives: An Introduction to Future/Forward, Options and Swaps, Prentice Hall of India, New Delhi - 5.
 Gupta, S.L., Fnancial Derivaties, PHI - 6.
 Kumar, S.S.S., Financial Derivatives, PHI

-- 1. Instructions for External Examiner: The question paper shall be divided in two sections.
-Section 'A' shall comprise of eight short answer type questions from whole of the syllabus carrying two marks each, which shall be compulsory.
-Answer to each question should not exceed 50 words normally. - 2.
-Section 'B' shall comprise 8 questions (2 questions from each unit).
-The students will be required to attempt four questions selecting one question from each unit. - 3.
-All questions will carry equal marks.
+- 1. One case study be discussed per unit in the class. - 2.
+Instruction for External Examiner: The question paper will have two sections.
+Section 'A' shall comprise 8 questions (2 questions from each unit).
+The students will be required to attempt four questions (one question from each unit).
+Section 'B' will contain one CASE STUDY which will be compulsory.
+All the five questions will carry equal marks.

-OBJECT-ORIENTED ANALYSIS & DESIGN WITH PROGRAMMING IN C++ PAPER CODE: MBA 313
+OBJECT-ORIENTED ANALYSIS & DESIGN WITH PROGRAMMING IN C++ PAPER CODE: 2313/50913